Questions and Answers

-If you’re a registered citizen of the city of Göttingen and have been for at least three months, are at least 16 years old and hold EU citizenship, you can sign.
+If your main residency is registered with the city of Göttingen and has been for at least three months, are at least 16 years old and hold EU citizenship, you can sign.

 In a referendum, residents entitled to vote can answer a pre-formulated question with "yes" or "no".
 Such a decision can be initiated either by citizens as a motion or by the elected municipal representatives by majority vote as a council initiative.

 The procedure is similar to an election.
 The decision becomes binding if the majority of the valid votes cast is "yes" and this majority is at least 25 per cent of those eligible to vote.
 If this is the case, the referendum is equivalent to a decision by the representative body.
 If there is a tie, the motion is considered rejected.
 No referendum has yet been held in Göttingen.

 A successful referendum is legally equivalent to a decision in the city council and thus contains a binding mandate to the administration to implement the included decisions.